Subsea 7 S.A. mandatory notification of share trades

 www.subsea7.com

-This information is considered to be inside information pursuant to the EU Market Abuse Regulation and is subject to the disclosure requirements pursuant to Section 5-12 the Norwegian Securities Trading Act.
+This information is subject to disclosure requirements pursuant to article 19 of Regulation EU 596/2014 (the EU Market Abuse Regulation) and sections 4-1 and 5-12 of the Norwegian Securities Trading Act.

 Attachment